Biomedical-Imaging-Lab-CWRU/3D-UBM/README.md

 # 3D-UBM
  This repository contains code for the 3D-UBM system.

+ <em>preprocessing</em> contains files for pre-processing .cin and .log files, converting them to common formats, and align them using transformation diffusion approach.

 **To read and convert file**
  <ol>
  <li> Create a data folder.</li>